The World Remade Audiolibro Por G. J. Meyer arte de portada

 Compra ahora por $29.25

-After years of bitter debate, the United States declared war on Imperial Germany on April 6, 1917, plunging the country into the savage European conflict that would redraw the map of the continent—and the globe.
-The World Remade is an engrossing chronicle of America’s pivotal, still controversial intervention into World War I, encompassing the tumultuous politics and towering historical figures that defined the era and forged the future.
+After years of bitter debate, the United States declared war on Imperial Germany on April 6, 1917, plunging the country into the vicious European conflict that would redraw the globe.
 When it declared war, the United States was the youngest of the major powers and militarily the weakest by far.
 On November 11, 1918, when the fighting stopped, it was not only the richest country on earth but the mightiest.

 With the mercurial, autocratic President Woodrow Wilson as a primary focus, G. J. Meyer takes readers from the heated deliberations over U.S. involvement, through the provocations and manipulations that drew us into the fight, to the battlefield itself and the shattering aftermath of the struggle.
-America’s entry into the Great War helped make possible the defeat of Germany that had eluded Britain, France, Russia, and Italy in three and a half years of horrendous carnage.
-Victory, in turn, led to a peace treaty so ill-conceived, so vindictive, that the world was put on the road to an even bloodier confrontation a mere twenty years later.
+Though America’s entry into the Great War was instrumental to the defeat of Germany, victory led to a peace treaty so ill-conceived, so vindictive, that the world was put on the road to an even bloodier confrontation.

-Meyer interweaves the many strands of his story into a gripping narrative that casts new light on one of the darkest, most forgotten corners of U.S. history.
-In the grand tradition of his earlier work A World Undone—which centered on the European perspective—The World Remade adds a new, uniquely American dimension to our understanding of the seminal conflict of the twentieth century.
+Stunning in scope, The World Remade interweaves the many strands of this story into a gripping narrative that casts new light on one of the darkest, most forgotten corners of U.S. history and adds a compelling, uniquely American dimension to our understanding of the seminal conflict of the twentieth century.

-Américas Biografías y Memorias Estados Unidos Guerras y Conflictos Histórico Militar Primera Guerra Mundial Guerra Imperialismo Rusia Periodo de entreguerras Socialismo Unión Soviética Autodeterminación América Latina
+Primera Guerra Mundial Estados Unidos Guerras y Conflictos Militar Guerra Américas Periodo de entreguerras Autodeterminación Histórico Rusia Imperialismo Biografías y Memorias Socialismo Unión Soviética América Latina

 Reseñas de la Crítica